Richard A. Clarke: Bush administration

 On April 8, 2004, Condoleezza Rice was publicly interviewed by the 9/11 investigatory commission.
 She discussed Clarke and his communications with the Bush administration regarding bin Laden and associated terrorist plots targeting the United States.
 Clarke had written a memo dated January 25, 2001, to Rice.
 He urgently requested a meeting of the NSC's Principals Committee to discuss the growing al-Qaeda threat in the greater Middle East, and suggested strategies for combating al-Qaeda that might be adopted by the new Bush administration.

 In his memoir, Against All Enemies, Clarke wrote that Condoleezza Rice decided that the position of National Coordinator for Counterterrorism should be downgraded.
 By demoting the office, he believed that the Administration sent a signal to the national security bureaucracy that reduced the salience of terrorism.
 No longer would Clarke's memos go to the President; instead they had to pass through a chain of command of National Security Advisor Condoleezza Rice and her deputy Stephen Hadley, who bounced every one of them back.

 Within a week of the inauguration, I wrote to Rice and Hadley asking 'urgently' for a Principals, or Cabinet-level, meeting to review the imminent Al-Qaeda threat.
 Rice told me that the Principals Committee, which had been the first venue for terrorism policy discussions in the Clinton administration, would not address the issue until it had been 'framed' by the Deputies.

-The National Commission On Terrorist Attacks Upon The United States reported in its eighth public hearing:
+The 9/11 Commission reported, in its eighth public hearing:

 Clarke asked on several occasions for early principals meetings on these issues and was frustrated that no early meeting was scheduled.